kyamagu/mexplus/README.md

 C++ Matlab MEX development kit.

-The kit contains a couple of C++ wrappers to make MEX development easy in Matlab.
+The kit contains a couple of C++ classes and macros to make MEX development easy in Matlab.
 There are 3 major components in the development kit.

  * `mexplus/mxarray.h` MxArray data conversion and access class.
  * `mexplus/arguments.h` MEX function argument wrappers.
- * `mexplus/dispatch.h` Helper to make a stateful MEX binary.
+ * `mexplus/dispatch.h` Helper to dispatch function calls within a MEX binary.

-All classes are located in `mexplus` namespace.
+All classes are located in `mexplus` namespace, and you can use them by including the `mexplus.h` header file.

 Example
 -------